JEFH507/org-chart-goose-orchestrator/docs/blog/enterprise-ai-orchestration-privacy-first.md

 ### Four Core Innovations

-We've built a complete orchestration system around four architectural pillars:
+The system has four architectural pillars:

 #### **1. Controller - The Orchestration Brain**